Jamaica celebrates 70th birthday of late reggae great Bob Marley

 A new live album called "Easy Skanking in Boston '78" will also be released next week, according to The Bob Marley Group of Companies, featuring two live shows from Boston's Music Hall in June 1978.

-The Marley family is celebrating the birthday by launching a "feel good social video movement" titled #Share1Love to honor Marley's vision of a better world.
+The Marley family is celebrating the birthday by launching a "feel good social video movement" titled #Share1Love to honour Marley's vision of a better world.

-An annual "One Love" charity soccer match will be played in Marley's honor on Feb 18 including celebrities such as Olympic sprinters Usain Bolt and Asafa Powell.
+An annual "One Love" charity football match will be played in Marley's honour on Feb 18 including celebrities such as Olympic sprinters Usain Bolt and Asafa Powell.

 (Editing by David Adams and Cynthia Osterman)